battaglia-v/Secrets-App/README.md

 🕵️‍ Secrets-App

- :telescope: Utilizing OAuth 2.0 (Facebook and Google Sign-In) + hashing in a web-app built with React.js.
-The user can post their *secrets* to the world annonymously
+ :telescope: Utilizing OAuth 2.0 (Facebook and Google Sign-In) + Passport + EJS in a web-app built with express, a Node.js framework).
+Users can post their *secrets* to the world annonymously....